Investment Strategy

 ---|---|

-Stabilization of assets in negative capital market phases through professional risk management and intelligent diversification | Currency losses due to exchange rate fluctuations |
+Stabilization of assets during negative capital market phases through professional risk management and intelligent diversification. | Currency losses due to exchange rate fluctuations are possible for investments in foreign currencies. |

 Further details on the opportunities and risks of this fund can be found in the sales prospectus.